MXE (MPC eXecution Environment)

 holds secret shares and collaborates via the MPC protocol.
 Clusters contain

-multiple Arx nodes—the dishonest majority model means privacy holds even
+multiple Arx nodes.
+The dishonest majority model means privacy holds even

 if all but one node are compromised.